nombiezinja/Chatty-Wizards/README.md

 ### Usage

 ALl users are notified when a new user enters the chatroom or when a user changes their name.
 URLs of images will be rendered to display pictures along with any chat messages that may have been sent together.
 Each user is assigned a colour, which their name is displayed in.
+Counter displays current number of users online.

 ### Getting Started